Here's What You Need to Know About Cynthia Nixon and Political Issues

 “If you make the decision to send your kid to public school, don’t even look at private schools,” she told then-New York Magazine writer, now-New Yorker critic Emily Nussbaum.
 “Just shut the door.
 Just turn off the TV.
 And then you don’t even have to worry about preschool.
 You have to worry about what’s good for your kid, but you don’t have to worry about how to position yourself.”

-Nixon has also been outspoken for marriage equality.
-She has been active in the Fight Back New York PAC, which works to get politicians who don’t support marriage equality out of office.

-Nixon has also been an advocate for Women’s health care — both in her work on breast cancer awareness and reproductive rights.
+Nixon has also been an advocate for women’s health care — both in her work on breast cancer awareness and reproductive rights.
 She has worked with Planned Parenthood, and in 2016 wrote an essay for TIME about her mother’s abortion and a woman’s right to choose.